tbntdima/laravel-mix-scrollmagic-gsap/README.md

 // For development only
 import 'scrollmagic/scrollmagic/minified/plugins/debug.addIndicators.min';
 ```
 And that's it.
-You can freely use ScrollMagic with GSAP like.
+You can freely use ScrollMagic with GSAP:
 ```
+/* example */
 const controller = new ScrollMagic.Controller();

 const scene = new ScrollMagic.Scene({